delta-io/delta-rs/docs/usage/writing/index.md

 You can overwrite a specific partition by using `mode="overwrite"` together with `partition_filters`.
 This will remove all files within the matching partition and insert your data as new files.
 This can only be done on one partition at a time.
-All of the input data must belong to that partition or else the method will raise an error.
+All the input data must belong to that partition or else the method will raise an error.

 ``` python